atbaker/hypermasher/README.md

 You should see a result like `33 videos primed`.
 Now refresh your browser - you should see the first video loaded and ready to play.
 Hit any play button on the screen to start Hypermasher.

+### Running in production ###

+When running in production (`export NODE_ENV=production`), Hypermasher caches the rendered template for the /hyperlapse route to speed up response time.

+After a deployment, you can clear that template cache by running the executable found at `bin/clearViews`.

 Testing
 -------